 The default status of this register is determined by Lock Register bit 1 and bit 2 status.
-Refer to "SPB Lock Register" for more SPB Lock information.
+Refer to SPB Lock Register for more SPB Lock information.

-When under Solid Protect Mode, there is no software command sequence requested to unlocks this bit.
+There is no software command sequence requested to unlocks this bit, unless the device is in the password protection mode.
 To clear the SPB lock bit, just take the device through a reset or a power-up cycle.
-When under Password Protected Mode, in order to prevent modified, the SPB Lock Bit must be set after all SPBs are setting the desired status.
+In order to prevent modified, the SPB Lock Bit must be set after all SPBs are setting the desired status.